JunkyByte/final_hpc_and_cloud/HPC/exercise2/notes.md

 ### naive_gather_improved.c
 I try to build on top of this naive approach with a very similar one in which the recv are all issued together in a non-blocking fashion, then root waits for all communications to be done and proceeds.

+### gather_ring.c
+I create a ring communication in which each process sends it's data to the left process until root receives all data. this increases the number of communications but reduces the each communication data size.
+Note that the Recv are done in a blocking way and we wait for previous one to be done.

+### gather_ring_all_parallel.c
+At cost of memory I parallelize all the communications of gather_ring version.